siemens/link-checker-service/README.md

 docker-compose up
 ```

-replace the image tage in [docker-compose.yml](docker-compose.yml) if necessary
+replace the image tag in [docker-compose.yml](docker-compose.yml) if necessary

 - run from source: